4kills/go-zlib/README.md

 $ go get github.com/4kills/zlib
 ```

 You may also use go modules (available since go 1.11) to get the version of a specific branch or tag if you want to try out or use experimental features.
-But beware that these versions are not necessarily guaranteed to be stable or thoroughly tested.
+However, beware that these versions are not necessarily guaranteed to be stable or thoroughly tested.

 ## Import